jmakofsk/JacobPortfolio/final-project-part-two.md

 ## Interview script

-For this project, I was fortunate enough to get support from other Heinz College students.
+For this project, I was fortunate enough to get support from another Heinz College student.

 The goal of my interview was to figure out how I could make my graph as simple as possible.
 Specifically, I was hoping to get to a place where the average person could look at my graph and understand it without any additional context.